hunterharralson/DH150-UX/README.md

 * Tells you what tab you're on
 * Drop down menu turns orange when you click on an option
 * Loading
+* Rating system is good - it shows you have
 **Severity Rating: 2/3**

 **2. Match between system and the real world**: the system should speak to the user’s real world, via language, phrases, and concepts that are familiar.